Daniel-355/R_deep_learning_image/My_project.md

-# Using transfer learning to classify pictures of pathology of colorectal cancer
+# Using Convolutional Neural Network to classify pictures of pathology of colorectal cancer
+# (Outline)
 [TOC]
+## Goal
+I would like to build a my own CNN (Convolutional Neural Network) and use this CNN to classify two kinds of colorectal cancer.
+## Applications
+Firstly, it can help clinical practitioners to classify the two kinds of colorectal cancer more accurately.
+Secondly, I can learn more from the practice of image marchine learning.
+## Expected outcomes
+The accuracy rate of the validation dataset and training data dataset are expected up to 85% based on the limited small sample size.
 ## Data sources

 These pictures have been labeled by pathologists at the University Hospitals Coventry and Warwickshire [link](https://warwick.ac.uk/fac/sci/dcs/research/tia/glascontest/download/), which included two classifications: benign (74) and malignant (91).
 All 165 pictures were split into two datasets: training dataset (85) and test dataset (80).